-- Performing in front of people - Creating theatre - Picking things apart to figure out how and why performances/plays work - Watching theatre (professional theatre and in school) - Exploring different plays - Articulating yourself through speaking and writing - Experimenting and performing a variety of characters - Working with others
+- performing in front of people - creating theatre - picking things apart to figure out how and why performances/plays work - watching theatre (professional theatre and in school) - exploring different plays - articulating yourself through speaking and writing - experimenting and performing a variety of characters - working with others

-Component One - COURSEWORK (practical/written) - 40%
+Component 1 Coursework (practical/written) 40%

-Creating your own piece of theatre and writing about the process in a portfolio (30%)

-Performing your piece of theatre to an audience (10%)

-Component Two - PERFORMANCE (practical) - 20%

-Perform a script as a group (10%)

-Perform a monologue (10%)

-Component Three - WRITTEN EXAM (written) - 40%

-Part A: Explore how to be a performer, director and designer for a play (30%)

-Part B: Live theatre review -this will involve a few mandatory theatre trips (10%)
+- Creating your own piece of theatre and writing about the process in a portfolio (30%) - Performing your piece of theatre to an audience (10%) - Component 2 Performance (practical) 20% - Perform a script as a group (10%) - Perform a monologue (10%) - Component 3 Written Exam (written) 40% - Part A: explore how to be a performer, director and designer for a play (30%) - Part B: live theatre review (this will involve a few compulsory theatre trips) (10%)

-Complimentary subjects: Dance/Music/Media Studies/English literature/English Language/History/ Sociology
+Complementary subjects: Dance, Music, English Literature & Language, History

-A quote from a previous GCSE Drama student who also went on to take Drama at University...
+A quote from a previous GCSE Drama student who also went on to take Drama at University

 'I am so glad I took Drama at GCSE.
-My job involves delivering very high profile presentations to some very important clients.
+My job involves delivering very high-profile presentations to some very important clients.
 Drama has taught me to speak confidently and vibrantly, engage and respond to an audience.
 My job also involves networking.
 Drama has taught me great social and communication skills like being approachable and empathetic as well as organised.
 I can confidently say I would not be as good at my job if I had not taken Drama at GCSE and then continued it at A Level and University at degree level.'
 Dominique Rebecca-Venue Consultant, Grass Roots Events, London